CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 6. Agnosticism

+As consultants, our role is to solve our client's problems in the best way that we can.
+We should then be careful to pick the technologies for our solution that best fit our clients, and try to avoid using the technologies just because we really like them or would like to play with them.

 >**Bo:** It’s easy to get married to a favorite tech or toolchain, but it may not always be the best fit for your client.
 One size doesn’t always fit all..

 >**Cristina:** OOOOH!!